Universal Credit – What is it?

 Households will then be responsible for managing their own rent payments.

-Along with the assessment period of 1 month, you may also need to allow for a further 14 days delay (7 days either side of the assessment period):
+Along with the assessment period of one month, you may also need to allow for a further 14 days' delay (seven days either side of the assessment period):

-- 7 day payment period for administration purposes before you receive your first UC payment
+- Seven-day payment period for administration purposes before you receive your first UC payment

-Important: Consider putting money aside and topping up your rent account in advance to tide you over this 5-6 week delay until your first Universal Credit payment arrives.
+Important: Consider putting money aside and topping up your rent account in advance to tide you over this five-to-six-week delay until your first Universal Credit payment arrives.

 Possibly.
 If you have significant support needs, an APA may be set up.
 This could involve either: